Thiago Silva Almost Died in Russia; Now He Has Returned for Glory with Brazil

 Silva had joined Porto for $3.8 million from second-tier Juventude but was to start his time there with the B team.
 Wortmann was against the move from the start, and he told Mendes as much.

-"I warned him in a conversation, 'Hear me out, Jorge, he is a first-team player, you're going to lose time if you take him to the [Porto] reserves,' but he didn't listen to me," he explains.
+"I warned him in a conversation, 'Hear me out, Jorge.
+He is a first-team player; you're going to lose time if you take him to the [Porto] reserves,' but he didn't listen to me," he explains.

 "He had come to watch our matches in Caxias do Sul.
 Silva was in such a good form, really impressive and had the media asking around about him."